sous-chefs/jenkins/README.md

 node['jenkins']['executor']['private_key']
 ```

 The underlying executor class (which all LWRPs use) intelligently adds authentication information to the Jenkins CLI commands if this attribute is set.
-The method used to generate and populate this private key is left to the user:
+The method used to generate and populate this key-pair is left to the user:

 ```ruby
 # Using search